How to Create a Great Restaurant Menu

 Branding experts also tell restaurateurs that menus have visual “sweet spots” which draw in the reader.
 That’s the spot where chefs should place the most important, i.e. most profitable, menu items.
 Research indicated that diners beelined for the spot just inches from the top right of menus.

 Whatever your approach, don’t start with a blank canvas.
-Digital design platform Canva is a great tool to guide your menu design project, with free templates to give you a headstart.
+Digital design platform Canva is a great tool to guide your menu design project, with templates to give you a headstart.

-Choose the Right Type of Paper
+How Does It Feel?
+Choosing the Right Type of Paper

 Menus can be printed on thin sheets of printer paper or on pieces of thick and textured paper.
 Additionally, these sheets can be left in their natural states, laminated, or slipped inside plastic sleeves.
 The choices you make regarding paper choice can determine whether you create an affordable or high-end feel.

 Alternatively, you can skip the paper entirely, and only offer your menu online.
 Including a QR code at your tables can allow diners to easily navigate to the online menu.
-This may be a good option for restaurants with frequently-changing menus or a casual and young crowd, but not great for upscale establishments or those with lots of elderly diners.
+This may be a good option for restaurants with frequently changing menus or a casual and young crowd, but not great for upscale establishments or those with lots of elderly diners.

 Learn More About How to Market Your Restaurant